 Parental alienation can be loosely defined as the actions of one party designed to create a physical and/or emotional distance between a child and his or her parent(s).
 In other words, any action (even the act of speaking) that serves to make a child less attached or connected to his or her parents can qualify as an act of parental alienation.
 In divorce cases, parental alienation is typically carried out by one parent or the other, but other individuals can commit acts of parental alienation.
 Grandparents, aunts and uncles, family friends – even siblings – can commit acts or speak words that create a physical and/or emotional distance between a child and his or her parents.

 Most family law courts are most concerned with parents who directly or indirectly attempt to alienate their children from the other parent.
 This can include:

 If you believe the other parent is committing acts intended to alienate your child from you, you need to take prompt action to bring the matter to the attention of the court.
-The Cook County family law attorneys at Arami Law Office can help you take the appropriate steps to stop acts of parental alienation.
+The Cook County family law attorney at Arami Law can help you take the appropriate steps to stop acts of parental alienation.
 Contact our firm by calling (312) 212-1399 or by completing our firm’s online form.

 To request a consultation, please fill out all fields, and we will follow up with you